 Avoid constipation and keep the faeces soft

 - Toileting.
-Don't ignore the feeling of needing the toilet to pass faeces.
+Don't ignore the feeling of needing to pass faeces.
 Some people suppress this feeling and put off going to the toilet until later.
 This may result in bigger and harder faeces forming that are more difficult to pass later.

 - Avoid painkillers that contain codeine such as co-codamol, as they are a common cause of constipation.
 Paracetamol is preferable to ease the discomfort of a fissure.